James-Burch/Project-3/README.md

 - Finally I opted to have automatic deploys so that my live program updates each time I push my code to github.
 I then clicked deploy branch to get my live site.

 Here is the link to my live site: https://fitness-tracker-pp3-ac30d4f35dab.herokuapp.com/

+## Future Enhancements
+- In the future if I were to develop this project further then here are some of the few things that I would impliment straight away: